Mayankt-21/Chatbot-FlowBuilder-BiteSpeed/frontend/README.md

 1. **Add Nodes**: Use the Nodes panel to drag different conversation elements onto the canvas
 2. **Connect Nodes**: Click and drag from node handles to create connections between elements
-3. **Configure Settings**: Select any node and use the Settings panel to customize its , Edit Messsage/ Remove Edges
+3. **Configure Settings**: Select any node and use the Settings panel to customize its behavior, edit messages, or remove edges
 4. **Preview Flow**: Your changes are reflected in real-time on the canvas

 ### Interface Overview